 - identification and transfer of best practice,

 - collaborative programme coordination and initiation,

 - short part- and multi-day interactive workshops to multi-phase corporate strategy and sector level foresight programmes,

 with keynotes, seminars, workshops and customised training courses delivered to companies, government agencies, consultancies and universities around the world, including:

-- Austria, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Estonia, Germany, Hong Kong, India, Ireland, Italy, Japan, Korea, Luxembourg, Malaysia, Mexico, Netherlands, Norway, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, UK and the USA.
+- Austria, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Estonia, Germany, Hong Kong, India, Ireland, Italy, Japan, Korea, Luxembourg, Malaysia, Mexico, Netherlands, Norway, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, UK and the USA.